aabbtree77/esp32-vpn/README.md

     </tr>
 </table>

-This is an ongoing experience report regarding the use of the ESP32 chips as a sensor gathering communication platform:
+This is an ongoing experience report regarding the use of ESP32 chips as a wireless communication platform:

 - [x] DOIT DEVIT V1 ESP32-WROOM-32 with some extras (DHT22, SSD1306).

 - [x] MQTT server/broker.
 Mosquitto on Ubuntu within LAN, 3rd party MQTT broker services undesirable.

-- [x] Remote desktop control, e.g. ~~Remmina~~.
-Remmina is weak, while "hole punching" TeamViewer/AnyDesk/RustDesk solutions are too expensive/proprietary/complex.
+- [ ] Remote desktop control, e.g. ~~Remmina~~.
+Remmina is weak, while "hole punching" TeamViewer/AnyDesk/RustDesk

-- [ ] Wi-Fi provisioning, Android clients.
-Optional conveniences.
+solutions are too expensive/proprietary/complex.

 - [x] Resilience/robustness w.r.t. a lost Wi-Fi connection, finally!

 - [x] Coding a minimal application.
 An example **mqtt_dht_sync_prod** shows broadcasting temperature, air humidity and soil humidity with LED control.

-**Warning:** Drop this entirely in favour of the ESP RainMaker cloud for global connectivity and Android niceties.
-Consider building/following any of this for the LAN connectivity only.
-See also this [communication via github](https://github.com/aabbtree77/sendrecv) which is my global connectivity demo/hack for the embedded uses aiming to reduce the dependence on complex 3rd party services and protocols.
+**Warning:** ESP32+Mosquitto+MicroPython is a nice way to build Wi-Fi apps within their LAN.
+A real challenge is sending messages from PC to PC without opaque 3rd party services.
+Consider [communication via github](https://github.com/aabbtree77/sendrecv) which is my global connectivity experiment for the embedded uses.

 ## Some Photos